Hydrangea Care | My Hydrangea Doesn't Bloom

 4. It’s a “florist” type that’s not sufficiently climate-hardy to produce flowers outdoors.

-Make sure the plant gets at least six hours of sunlight per day all summer.
+To properly care for your hydrangea, make sure it gets at least six hours of sunlight per day all summer.
 In the fall, don’t cut back the top growth.
 Protect the branches from the winter and early-spring sun, which can damage buds owing to sharp temperature fluctuations.
 Make sure you provide sufficient moisture so that the plant grows vigorously and doesn’t wilt.

 Ask the experts at your local garden center to recommend varieties that have proven to be reliable performers in your area.
-Additional information is also available on The American Hydrangea Society’s Web site: americanhydrangeasociety.org
+Additional information on hydrangea care is also available on The American Hydrangea Society’s Web site: americanhydrangeasociety.org